 Arthur T. Winfree Prize

 The Arthur T. Winfree Prize was established in memory of the contributions to mathematical biology by Arthur T. Winfree.
 Winfree was one of the legendary figures in the field, one of the very few who combined brilliant theory with imaginative and masterful experiments.
 Many careers were built on his pioneering work in biological periodicity and pattern formation.
 Winfree's genius was frequently hidden by his modest, even self effacing manner.
 Beyond his scientific contributions, he was an exemplary scientist and human being.
 Winfree passed away from an aggressive brain tumor in the fall of 2002.
 His generosity and kindness to his colleagues and students is sorely missed.
 The objective of the Arthur T. Winfree Prize is to honor a theoretician whose research has inspired significant new biology.

 Lee Segel Prize

-To honor the enormous contribution that Lee Segel made to the Bulletin of Mathematical Biology (BMB) and the field of mathematical biology as a whole, Springer, in partnership with the Society of Mathematical Biology, is funding a series of prizes based on papers published in the BMB.
+To honor the enormous contribution that Lee Segel made to the Bulletin of Mathematical Biology (BMB) and the field of mathematical biology as a whole, the Society of Mathematical Biology is funding a series of prizes based on papers published in the BMB.
 Every two years, prizes will be awarded for best paper and best student paper published in the BMB in the previous two years.